xf8b/AdminBot/docs/commands/administrators.md

 # Administrators Command
 ## Info
-The `admin` command allows you to set the permissions of different roles in your server.
+The `administrators` command allows you to set the permissions of different roles in your server.
 This command uses a level system which correlates to certain permissions - as seen below.

 **This is a level four command.**